Arithmetic Fourier transforms over finite fields: generic vanishing, convolution, and equidistribution: Equidistribution in the jacobian of a curve

-and moreover that any non-trivial character is unramified for~$M$ (since we are considering an abelian variety).
+and moreover that all non-trivial characters are unramified for~$M$ (since we are considering an abelian variety).
 By Theorem~\ref{th-2}, it suffices therefore to prove that the arithmetic and geometric tannakian groups of $M$ coincide and are equal to $\Sp_{2g-2}$ in case \ref{corKatz:item1} and to $\SL_{2g-2}$ in case \ref{cor:curves2}.

 Assume $C$ is hyperelliptic with hyperelliptic involution $i$.
 Then the sheaf $M_0$ is geometrically isomorphic to $i^\ast \DD(M_0)$ and, because of the shift by $1$ in the definition of $M_0$, the corresponding self-duality is symplectic.
-Therefore, if in addition we assume that $i$ has a fixed $k$-point $0 \in C(k)$, which we use as divisor $D$, Theorem \ref{thm:equidistribution-on-jacobians}\,\ref{thm:equidistribution-on-jacobians:item1} gives the equality $\ggeo{M}=\garith{M}=\Sp_{2g-2}.$
+Therefore, if in addition we assume that $i$ has a fixed $k$-point $0 \in C(k)$, which we use as divisor $\Delta$, Theorem \ref{thm:equidistribution-on-jacobians}\,\ref{thm:equidistribution-on-jacobians:item1} gives the equality $\ggeo{M}=\garith{M}=\Sp_{2g-2}.$

-If $C$ is not hyperelliptic and $(2g-2)D$ is a canonical divisor on $C$, in view of Theorem \ref{thm:equidistribution-on-jacobians}\,\ref{item2-thmKatz}, it suffices to show that the arithmetic group $\garith{M}$ lies in $\SL_{2g-2}$.
+If $C$ is not hyperelliptic and $(2g-2)\Delta$ is a canonical divisor on $C$, in view of Theorem \ref{thm:equidistribution-on-jacobians}\,\ref{item2-thmKatz}, it suffices to show that the arithmetic group $\garith{M}$ lies in $\SL_{2g-2}$.
 For this, we compute the determinant of the action of Frobenius on $H^1(C_{\bar k}, \Lb(1/2))$.
 Since this cohomology is even-dimensional, this is also the determinant of $-\mathrm{Fr}_k$, which is the constant in the functional equation for the $L$-function of $\Lb(1/2)$.
-By a classical result of Weil~\cite{weil-basic},\footnote{\ Which can also easily be recovered from the theory of local constants, applying the results of Deligne and Laumon.} in the case of $\Lb$ this constant is given by $q^{1-g}\rho_{\Lb}(\text{can})$ for a canonical divisor $\text{can}$, where $\rho_{\Lb}$ is the character associated to~$\Lb$, which factors through the jacobian.
-Taking the half-Tate twist into account, along with the fact that $\rho_{\Lb}(\text{can})=1$ since $(2g-2)D$ is a canonical divisor and characters are normalized to take the value~$1$ at $D$, it follows that the determinant is trivial, as claimed. \end{proof}
+By a classical result of Weil~\cite{weil-basic},\footnote{\ Which can also easily be recovered from the theory of local constants, applying the results of Deligne and Laumon (see Appendix~\ref{ch-app-product}).} in the case of $\Lb$ this constant is given by $q^{1-g}\rho_{\Lb}(\text{can})$ for a canonical divisor $\text{can}$, where $\rho_{\Lb}$ is the character associated to~$\Lb$, which factors through the jacobian.
+Taking the half-Tate twist into account, along with the fact that $\rho_{\Lb}(\text{can})=1$ since $(2g-2)\Delta$ is a canonical divisor and characters are normalized to take the value~$1$ at $\Delta$, it follows that the determinant is trivial, as claimed. \end{proof}

+We conclude this section by a (partial) generalization of Theorem~\ref{thm:equidistribution-on-jacobians} to the setting of generalized jacobians arising in geometric class-field theory.
+This gives a natural example of an application of our results where the algebraic group~$G$ is not restricted to being either a torus, an abelian variety or a unipotent group, but may involve all three of these fundamental building blocks (see Remark~\ref{rm-gener-jac}).
+For simplicity, we will only deal with the case where $C$ is not hyperelliptic.